JDAI-CV/dabnn/README.md

 ![Comparison](images/comparison_en.png)

+## Build

+We provide pre-built onnx2bnn and also dabnn Android package.
+However, you need to build it if you want to deploy BNNs on non-Android ARM devices.

+We use CMake build system like most C++ projects.
+Check out [docs/build.md](docs/build.md) for the detail instructions.

 ## Convert ONNX Model

 We provide a conversion tool, named onnx2bnn, to convert an ONNX model to a dabnn model.
 We provide onnx2bnn pre-built binaries for all platforms in [GitHub Releases](https://github.com/JDAI-CV/dabnn/releases).
 For Linux users, the onnx2bnn pre-built binary is [AppImage](https://appimage.org) format, see https://appimage.org for details.